DevMountain/react-1-afternoon/README.md

 <br />

-Let's begin by meeting the component outline in our `return` of the `render` method.
+Let's begin by adding a `<h4>` element for our component header and a `<p>` element for our component description.
+After let's add our component's outline.

 ```js
 render() {